IMMERSE Symposium 2026 · UIUC · April 28–29

 Science and Technology in Archaeology and Cultural Heritage · The Cyprus Institute

-How can we make user-generated-content (UGC) systems worth investing real time and attention in?
+How can we make user-generated content (UGC) systems worth investing real time and attention in?

-The role of interaction architecture is not yet theorized.
-Across a decade of design-research projects on user-directed creative platforms, we discovered a “blank-slate paradox”: maximizing a user’s freedom can undermine the creative economy in which they participate.
-We respond with five productive constraint patterns — spatial, propositional, relational, technical, thematic — for structuring, motivating, and moderating distributed co-creation in authentic settings.
+We introduce interaction architecture as a framework to answer.
+Across a decade of design-research projects on user-directed creative platforms, we discovered a “blank-slate paradox”: maximizing a user’s freedom can undermine the creative ecology in which they participate.
+Constraints enable creativity: users prefer to mod, hack, and remix committed material rather than generate from nothing.

 Wikar 2019–2023